TakaHoribe/autoware.universe/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 A candidate path is valid if the total lane change distance is less than

-1. distance to the end of current lane
+1. distance to the end of current lane (Is it prohibitted to execute the lane change over the next lane in longitudinal direction?)
 2. distance to the next intersection
 3. distance from current pose to the goal.
 4. distance to the crosswalk.